ZiggyFloydLee/ZiggyFloydLee.github.io/index.md

+Welcome to my personal website/online portfolio!

 ## About Me

-I'm a senior at Lehigh University graduating with a finance major and computer science minor.
-I have interned most recently as a Private Equity Analyst at [Alchemy Capital Partners](https://www.alchemycappartners.com/), as a Data Analytics Intern at [OneMain Financial](https://www.onemainfinancial.com/), and as a Sales Intern at [Millennium Advisors](https://millenniumadvisors.com/).
+Lifelong Learner | Analytical Thinker

+Passionate about problem-solving, continuous learning, and mastering new skills.
+With a strong foundation in finance and computer science, I thrive in dynamic environments that challenge my analytical thinking.

+Currently working as an Operations Analyst on the Syndicated Loans Desk at [SEI](https://www.seic.com/).
+I bring an eye for detail, and am always looking for ways to be more efficient.

+Beyond work, I enjoy playing soccer, golf, chess, and poker.
+I also enjoy cooking, reading, and playing video games.

+I graduated from Lehigh University in 2024, where I majored in Finance, and minored in Computer Science.

 ---

-At Lehigh University I have enjoyed a breadth of finance courses in: [Data Science for Finance](https://ledatascifi.github.io/ledatascifi-2024/content/frontpage.html), Advanced Financial Modeling, Startup and Venture Capital Finance, Derivatives and Risk Management, Securities Analysis and Portfolio Management, Corporate Finance, and Investments.
+At Lehigh University I enjoyed a breadth of finance courses in: [Data Science for Finance](https://ledatascifi.github.io/ledatascifi-2024/content/frontpage.html), Advanced Financial Modeling, Startup and Venture Capital Finance, Derivatives and Risk Management, Securities Analysis and Portfolio Management, Corporate Finance, and Investments.

 [Click for More Information](https://catalog.lehigh.edu/coursesprogramsandcurricula/businessandeconomics/finance/#courseinventory)